-We currently hold \$6,259,138.13 in Government Guaranteed CALA Loans, this program helps beginning farmers (less than six years farming income) with the opportunity to only have 10% down instead of the usual 25% down.
+We currently hold \$6,303,258 in Government Guaranteed CALA Loans.
+This program helps beginning farmers (less than six years farming income) with the opportunity to only have 10% down instead of the usual 25% down.
 The borrower then pays a one-time fee to the government of 0.85% of the amount being borrowed.
 This then in turn gets the borrower a better interest rate of Prime + 1% on payments anywhere from monthly to annual instead of the usual Credit Union Rates.
 The CALA program also works for existing farmers (more than six years farming income).
 These existing farmers are only required to put down 20% instead of the usual 25%, the 0.85% fee still applies the same way.
-These loans also give the Credit Union a better risk rating on the loan.
+These loans also give the Credit Union a better risk rating on the loan which our regulators like.

 The program allows equipment borrowings of \$350,000 per borrower, \$500,000 for land, construction or improvement of buildings, or a maximum aggregate loan limit of \$500,000 between equipment & land.
-They are currently trying to get these numbers increased because it just does not cover the price of land and equipment.
-The government is also thinking of scrapping the program as not many other provinces use it other than Saskatchewan and Manitoba.
-We will have to wait and see what they decide.
-It is a good program that is widely used at our Credit Union.
+They are currently trying to get these numbers increased because it just not realistic any longer with the increase in price of everything.
+85% of the CALA loans that the federal government holds are in Saskatchewan.
+We are the province that uses this loan program the most, and we are going to take advantage of it to help our producers.

-As of December 31, 2022, Bengough Credit Union held \$5,790,056 in residential mortgages.
-Our residential mortgage portfolio consists of \$4,947,749.00 uninsured, and \$842,307 insured by Canada Mortgage and Housing Corporation (CMHC).
-CMHC Mortgage numbers have decreased as we have lost a quite a few mortgages that members have refinanced elsewhere at a much lower rate.
+As of December 31, 2022, Bengough Credit Union held \$5,582,821 in residential mortgages.
+Our residential mortgage portfolio consists of \$4,947,749.00 uninsured, and \$1,030,278 insured by Canada Mortgage and Housing Corporation (CMHC).